TG Therapeutics Inc. (TGTX) Shares Decline Despite Market Challenges - News Heater

 TGTX’s Market Performance

-TGTX’s stock has seen a -18.94% decrease for the week, with a -20.97% drop in the past month and a 5.71% gain in the past quarter.
-The volatility ratio for the week is 7.24%, and the volatility levels for the past 30 days are at 6.25% for TG Therapeutics Inc. The simple moving average for the last 20 days is -10.73% for TGTX stock, with a simple moving average of 32.60% for the last 200 days.
+TGTX’s stock has seen a -5.59% decrease for the week, with a -14.47% drop in the past month and a -8.44% fall in the past quarter.
+The volatility ratio for the week is 4.56%, and the volatility levels for the past 30 days are at 6.07% for TG Therapeutics Inc..
+The simple moving average for the past 20 days is -12.40% for TGTX’s stock, with a 22.35% simple moving average for the past 200 days.

 Analysts’ Opinion of TGTX